 The Household Finance and Consumption Survey (HFCS) was conducted under the auspices of the European Central Bank’s Household Financial and Consumption Network (HFCN).
 This is a network of Eurosystem experts (drawn mainly from national central banks in the Eurozone) and was set up in December 2006 with all Euro area countries participating.
-The HFCN is the guiding body in all matters relating to the HFCS and their website can be found at:
+The HFCN is the guiding body in all matters relating to the HFCS.

 The fieldwork for the first wave of HFCS surveys were carried out in most countries (except for Ireland and Estonia) in 2010 and 2011.
 The second wave was carried out between 2013 and 2015 and the third was carried out in 2017 and 2018.
 The results of the first two waves are available on the HFCN website above.

 The Household Finance and Consumption Survey (HFCS) 2018 was published on 30 January 2020.
 Data within the publication were revised on 4th June 2020.
 These data revisions were due to the re-calibration of weights used in the estimation of HFCS statistics.
 Data within the publication were revised again on 16 May 2023.
 These data revisions were primarily due to the supplementing of survey data with the Central Credit Register, an administrative data source obtained by the CSO in 2021.

 The Central Credit Register is a database that stores personal and credit information on loans of €500 or more.
 Examples of information stored are the amount borrowed, amount owed, monthly payments and interest rates.
 It is operated by the Central Bank of Ireland under the Credit Reporting Act 2013.

 Other methodological changes made for the revision were the inclusion of the number of hectares owned by households as a calibration benchmark and the full alignment of the multiple imputation process with the 2020 methodology.

 Please see HFCS 2018 Revisions Information Note which compares published and revised results.